awamaeva/R-package-trajmsm/README.md

 Analysis of Treatment Trajectories: https://doi.org/10.48550/arXiv.2105.12720.
 Latent class growth analysis (LCGA) are increasingly proposed as a solution to summarize the observed longitudinal treatment in a few distinct groups.
-When combined with standard approaches like Cox proportional hazards models, LCGM can fail to control time-dependent confounding bias because of timevarying covariates that have a double role of confounders and mediators.
+When combined with standard approaches like Cox proportional hazards models, LCGA can fail to control time-dependent confounding bias because of timevarying covariates that have a double role of confounders and mediators.
 We propose to use LCGA to classify individuals into a few latent classes based on their medication adherence pattern, then choose a working marginal structural model (MSM) that relates the outcome to these groups.
 The